-- 2-3 lb pastured and free roaming chicken
+- 2-3 lb pastured chicken

-- 2 carrots roughly chopped
+- 2 carrots (roughly chopped)

-- 1 celery stalk, roughly chopped
+- 1 celery stalk (roughly chopped)

-- 2 whole bay leaves
+- 2 bay leaves

-- 3 cloves of garlic, crushed
+- 3 cloves garlic (crushed)

-- 1 tablespoon sea salt
+- 1 tbsp sea salt

-- 1 teaspoon freshly ground black pepper
+- 1 tsp freshly ground black pepper

 - In the liner pot, add the vegetables first, then, chicken, and the herbs on top.